ananyachattoraj/ananyachattoraj/README.md

 ### Hi there! 👋 I'm Ananya, a Data Enthusiast 📊🚀

 #### About Me
 I'm a former educator and researcher with a PhD in Philosophy.
 In my previous life, I taught courses on tech ethics and video games while researching the value of data in scientific communities.
 These days, I've channeled my love of spreadsheets into data science.
-My current major interests are computer vision and NLP, but I've never met a CSV I haven't loved.
+After completing a Data Science bootcamp from BrainStation, my current major interests are computer vision and NLP, but I've never met a CSV I haven't loved.
 I'm now excited to utilize my analytics problem solving and technical skills in an analyst or machine learning position.

 I believe in looking at a problem from all levels, big and small.
 My data-driven solutions always keep the social values and contexts of data in mind.
 The world goes beyond a ".fit" and so should our data practices.
 Let's build a data science community that works for humans.